 Smishing: What is it and how does it affect me?

-Smishing, or SMS phishing, has increased by 700% during 2021.
-Smishing attempts have risen dramatically with fraudsters taking advantage of the pandemic to further trick their victims.
+Smishing (SMS phishing) and mobile-borne cyber-attacks, increased by 500% during 2022.
+Smishing attempts have risen dramatically with fraudsters taking advantage of world events, (such as the Covid-19 pandemic) to further trick their victims.

 Find out about more, including what you can do about it, below.

 SMS phishing or smishing is conceptually similar to email phishing, except attackers use mobile/cell phone text (SMS) messages to deliver the “bait”.

 Smishing attacks typically require the user to click a link, call a phone number, or contact an email address provided by the attacker in the text message.

 The victim is then prompted to provide their private data and, often, credentials to other websites or services which the attacker will then use for their financial gain.

 Furthermore, due to the nature of mobile browsers, URLs may not be fully displayed which makes it more difficult to identify an illegitimate logon page or web site.

 What the attackers want

 Like most attackers they are out to steal your personal data, which they can then use to steal money, usually yours but sometimes your company’s too.

 These “bad actors” typically use two methods to steal this data.
 They try to trick you into downloading malware that installs itself on your phone.
 This malware might masquerade as a legitimate app tricking you into entering confidential information which then is sent back to the cybercriminals.